maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 5. Using https communication and tls authentication with Crowdsec

 ##### Summary
-This example demonstrate the use of https between the Traefik plugin and the Crowdsec LAPI.
+This example demonstrates the use of https between the Traefik plugin and the Crowdsec LAPI.

 It is possible to communicate with the LAPI in https and still authenticate with API key.
 You can add the client TLS certificate generated to authenticate without any Token in the plugin.

-However note that it is not possible to authenticate with TLS client certificate without https setup for the LAPI.
+However, note that it is not possible to authenticate with TLS client certificate without https setup for the LAPI.

-The example is detailed below and will be place in the `examples/tls-auth/README.md` file.
+The example is detailed below and will be placed in the `examples/tls-auth/README.md` file.

 ##### Details

 Simple HTTPS communication: It is possible to talk to Crowdsec LAPI which is configured with a self-signed certificate In that case the setting **crowdsecLapiTLSInsecureVerify** must be set to true.

-It is recommanded to validate the certificate presented by Crowdsec LAPI using the Certificate Authority which created it.
+It is recommended to validate the certificate presented by Crowdsec LAPI using the Certificate Authority which created it.

 You can provide the Certificate Authority using:
 * A file path readable by Traefik